Bandit-17/PVBRAIN/README.md

 # PVBRAIN

 __PVbrain__ is an opensource/openhardware project to monitor/control __simultaneously__ a PIPsolar/Voltronic Inverter (most of) and a BMS (JKBMS/AntBMS/DalyBMS).
 It adds also the possibility to control up to 16 relay allowing for example to control an Automatic Switch Transfert (ATS) (Offgrid<=>return to grid).
 The PCB board uses only crossing components or pluging ones.
-The MCU is an ESP32 running ESPhome allowing communication by WiFi to Homae ssistant (HA) natively (but MQTT can be added easily).
+The MCU is an ESP32 running ESPhome allowing communication by WiFi to Home assistant (HA) natively (but MQTT can be added easily).
 Main features are:

 - Direct communication and control with (most) voltronic/pipsolar inverters via a __direct ethernet cable__ (pvbrain gat a builtin RS232=>TTL).
 RS485 communication is also possible for non-voltronic inverters.
 Important parameters can be set directly from HA (or the webserver if activated)
 - Monitor a BMS (tested with JKBMS but should work with the antBMS or the daly)